wences-sanchez/Knowledge-Base/pages/Real-World Software Development (highlights).md

 			  Promotes decoupling, which leads to better code maintenance
 		- -
 		- -
 		- All these reasons are why it is generally recommended to define smaller interfaces.
-The idea is to minimize dependency to multiple operations or internals of a domain object. #space
+The idea is to minimize dependency to multiple operations or internals of a domain object. #ñspace
 		- -
 		- -
 		- In fact, there are two sides of the coin to consider.
 On one side a method like findTransactionsGreaterThanEqual() is self-explanatory and easy to use.
 You should not be worried about adding descriptive method names to help readability and comprehension of your API.
 However, this method is restricted to a particular case and you can easily have an explosion of new methods to cater for various multiple requirements.
 On the other side, a method like findTransactions() is initially more difficult to use and it needs to be well-documented.
 However, it provides a unified API for all cases where you need to look up transactions.
 There isn’t a rule of what is best; it depends on what kind of queries you expect.
-If findTransactionsGreaterThanEqual() is a very common operation, it makes sense to extract it into an explicit API to make it easier for users to understand and use. #space
+If findTransactionsGreaterThanEqual() is a very common operation, it makes sense to extract it into an explicit API to make it easier for users to understand and use. #ñspace
 		- -
 		- -
 		- Domain Class or Primitive Value?
 		  While we kept the interface definition of BankTransactionSummarizer simple, it is often preferable to not return a primitive value like a double if you are looking at returning a result from an aggregation.
 This is because it doesn’t give you the flexibility to later return multiple results.
 For example, the method summarizeTransaction() returns a double.
 If you were to change the signature of the result to include more results, you would need to change every single implementation of the BankTransactionProcessor.

 		  A solution to this problem is to introduce a new domain class such as Summary that wraps the double value.
 This means that in the future you can add other fields and results to this class.
-This technique helps further decouple the various concepts in your domain and also helps minimize cascading changes when requirements change. #space
+This technique helps further decouple the various concepts in your domain and also helps minimize cascading changes when requirements change. #ñspace
 		- -
 		- -
 		- About code ready for test #card